 The ACA is Working for Young Adults

 In every community across the country, the Affordable Care Act is working to increase access to affordable, quality health care.
 This is especially true for young adults.
-As we head into the next Open Enrollment period (Nov.
-1, 2015 – Jan.
-31, 2016), it’s important to take stock we’ve accomplished together.
 To learn more about Open Enrollment, or to check our your coverage options, visit: Healthcare.gov, cuidadodesalud.gov, or call 1-800-318-2596 (TTY 1-855-889-4325).

 Transforming the American Healthcare System

 Historic Reduction in the Uninsured.
-Since the passage of the Affordable Care Act, we have seen the largest reduction in the uninsured in four decades—with about 16.4 million uninsured people gaining health coverage.
-Those gains come primarily from the Marketplace, young adults who can stay on their parents’ plans until they turn 26, and Medicaid expansions.
+Since the passage of the Affordable Care Act, we have seen the largest reduction in the uninsured in four decades— with an estimated 20 million uninsured people gaining health coverage.
+Those gains come primarily from the Health Insurance Marketplace, young adults who can stay on their parents’ plans until they turn 26, and Medicaid expansions.

 Health Care Coverage is now Affordable for Millions of Americans.
-Of the approximately 9.9 million people who purchased coverage through the Marketplace as of June 30, 2015, nearly 8.3 million (84 percent) received a tax credit to help them pay their monthly premium.
-In 2015, nearly 90 percent of Marketplace shoppers using HealthCare.gov could purchase coverage for $100 a month or less after tax credits.
+Of the approximately 11.1million people who purchased coverage through the Marketplace as of March 31, 2016, nearly 9.4 million (85 percent) received a tax credit to help them pay their monthly premium.
+In 2016, nearly 7 in 10 of Marketplace shoppers using HealthCare.gov could purchase coverage for $75 a month or less after tax credits.
 Further, a Commonwealth Fund study found that in 2014, fewer Americans had problems paying medical bills or medical debt, and fewer went without care because they couldn’t afford it.
+A more recent report from the Federal Reserve Bank of New York found the Affordable Care Act has yielded better overall financial health for the newly insured.

 Higher Quality Coverage.
 After years of dropped coverage, flimsy plans and barriers to care, everyone’s coverage has improved because people, including those who get health insurance through their employers, have new protections.
 No one can be dropped just because they get sick, and millions of people now have coverage for trips to the emergency room, filling out their prescriptions and getting the preventive services they need.